 Here at Crunch, we’ve long been wary of Employee Benefit Trusts promising contractors take-home pay of 80 to 90 percent.
 Often dressed up as HMRC-friendly methods of reducing your tax burden, the schemes in reality just exploited loopholes in the tax system.
-From April 6 next year, the loophole will be closed.
+From 6th April 2011, the loophole will be closed.

 Many of these schemes are based on the Isle of Man or Guernsey: think of them as offshore umbrella companies.